Agareverie/funding-agency-grouping-tag/README.md

 ## Using Conda & Pip

-Inside the project directory, in order to create the virtual environment, use this command (in the Conda Prompt if on Windows).
+_Inside_ the project directory (`cd` into the project directory first if using Conda Prompt), in order to create the virtual environment, use this command (in the Conda Prompt if on Windows).

 ```bash